Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof strategy: The Fontaine--Schoof classification strategy

 \subsubsection{Studying extensions via their base changes}

 The Mayer-Vietoris sequence below allows one to study extensions of finite flat group schemes by one another over some base ring $R$ via their base changes.
-This can be an incredibly useful tool, for example over certain rings group schemes may become étale or the connected-étale exact sequence might hold.
+This can be an incredibly useful tool.
+Indeed, we will often base change to an extension $R \rightarrow R'$ such that either the group schemes under consideration become étale, or such that $R'$ is a local henselian ring, in which case the connected-étale exact sequence holds \cite[(3.7)]{Tate_FLT}.
 In these situations it is much easier to work with the associated extensions.

 Let $R$ be a noetherian ring, $\ell \in R$ and define $\hat{R} \coloneqq \varprojlim R/\ell^n R$.

 \begin{theorem}{(Mayer-Vietoris sequence, \cite[Cor.
 2.4]{Schoof_cyclotomic})} Let $G,H$ be finite flat group schemes over $R$.
 Then the below is an exact sequence